Pascal Wehrlein: Formula E career

-Mahindra Racing (2019–2020)
+Mahindra (2019–2020)

+2018–19

-Wehrlein moved to Formula E for the 2018–19 season, driving for Mahindra Racing.
+Wehrlein moved to Formula E for the 2018–19 season, driving for Mahindra Racing alongside Jérôme D'Ambrosio.
 He did not contest the opening round of the season in Diriyah, with Felix Rosenqvist replacing him, instead making his debut at the Marrakesh ePrix.
 Wehrlein earned his first pole position in just his third race in the series at the Mexico City ePrix.
 In the race he crossed the finish line in second, 0.210s behind Lucas di Grassi after being overtaken in the last corner, but was given a 5-second time penalty for cutting a corner earlier in the race which relegated him to sixth position.
 He set the fastest qualifying time in the qualifying session for the Paris ePrix, but he and teammate d'Ambrosio had their times disallowed for underweight cars, promoting Oliver Rowland to pole position.

+2019–20

 On 8 June 2020, Wehrlein announced his departure from the Mahindra team in a post on Instagram.

-TAG Heuer Porsche (2021–present)
+Porsche (2021–present)

+2020–21

 Wehrlein was signed up to drive for the Porsche Formula E team for the 2020-21 Formula E World Championship.
 Wehrlein replaced Neel Jani and partnered with fellow countryman André Lotterer.
 Wehrlein took pole at the Puebla ePrix and crossed the finish line first, before being disqualified after his team failed to declare his tyre set.

+2021–22

 Both drivers were retained for the 2021-22 season.
 Wehrlein took pole in the championship's third round at the Autódromo Hermanos Rodríguez in Mexico City and went on to win the race, claiming his and Porsche's maiden Formula E victory as well as Porsche's first 1-2 finish, with Lotterer crossing the line in second place, making him the first black person and first person of colour to win a Formula E race.

+2022–23

 For the 2023 season, Wehrlein remained with the German manufacturer, entering the Gen3 era alongside António Félix da Costa.
 His season began in style as, having finished second in the season opener in Mexico City, Wehrlein managed to charge through to victory during Race 1 in Diriyah after starting from ninth place.
-Wehrlein managed to continue his successful weekend in Saudi Arabia, winning the second race and taking the championship lead.
-A fourth place in Hyderabad extended his advantage to Jake Dennis in the standings, however the German would crash out of the Cape Town ePrix on the opening lap, missing his braking point and colliding with the back of Sébastien Buemi's car.
+Wehrlein continued his successful weekend in Saudi Arabia, winning the second race and taking the championship lead.
+A fourth place in Hyderabad extended his advantage to Jake Dennis in the standings, however the German crashed out of the Cape Town ePrix on the opening lap, missing his braking point and colliding with the back of Sébastien Buemi's car.
+Wehrlein went on to finish in the points in all remaining races, though he would fall back in the title battle with just one further podium coming in the form of a victory in Jakarta.
+He and Porsche ended up fourth in the respective championships, as a perceived qualifying weakness was held responsible for the team losing to its customer Andretti.